MartinsYork/MartinsYork/README.md

 Skills
 Languages: HTML, CSS, JavaScript, PHP, React, Laravel, Django, Java, C, C++, Python
 Technologies: AWS, Kubernetes, Docker

 What I'm Working On
-<p>🚀 Currently diving deep into React to build responsive and interactive web applications </p>
-🔍 Exploring AWS services to enhance scalability and performance of cloud-based projects 🛠️ Leveraging Docker and Kubernetes for containerization and orchestration of microservices
+🚀 Currently diving deep into React to build responsive and interactive web applications 🔍 Exploring AWS services to enhance scalability and performance of cloud-based projects 🛠️ Leveraging Docker and Kubernetes for containerization and orchestration of microservices